0898 Beautiful South: Release

 0898 Beautiful South was released on 30 March 1992 on CD, LP and cassette by the band's label Go!
-Discs in most regions, whilst it was released on 14 April in the United States.
+Discs in the United Kingdom, whilst it was released on 4 May in Australia.
 The album cover, which depicts ladies' faces on the back of terrapins' shells, each representing a different mood on the album, was painted by artist David Cutter, as are the numerous illustrations in the liner notes, each of which is based on a song from the album, with one illustration for each song.
 The illustrations for the album's four singles also appeared as the covers for those singles.
 The full title of the album is 0898 Beautiful South, but it is usually shortened to just 0898, which is how it appears on the back cover of the album.
 The spacing and typography difference on the front cover and spine can be taken to imply it should be read as "0898" (by) "Beautiful South" – two separate phrases, although the spine of the album features both the band name and the full title separately.
-The title refers to the 0898 premium rate dialling code associated with sex hotlines in the UK at the time.
+The title refers to the 0898 premium rate telephone prefix associated with sex hotlines in the UK at the time.